 The resolution was adopted.
 Many new bills were introduced, among which are:

-A bill for an act to prohibit the manufacture for sale and selling or offering for sale any candy adulterated by the admixture of terra alba barytes or any other mineral substances, and to prevent the use of polsonous colors flavors in the manufacture of 10 The judiciary committee reported candies, and providing punishment for violation thereof.
+A bill for an act to prohibit the manufacture for sale and selling or offer ing for sale any candy adulterated by the admixture of terra alba barytes to prevent the use of poisonous colors or flavors in the manufacture of candies, and providing punishment for violation thereof.
+An act to provide for the appoint-